Applied Geography B.Sc.

 - Public administration: spatial and urban planning, regional development and management, environmental management, nature conservation planning, neighborhood and city management, economic promotion, GIS supported planning and coordination activities, development assistance,international authorities

 - Self-employment: The vocational qualification offers good possibilities for under taking self-employment activities, e.g. in consulting offices or service enterprises as an external contractor for the professional fields listed above.

 RWTH Aachen offers two further Master's courses of study Applied Geography and Economic Geography.

 Typical topics in the applied geography program are urban geography, landscape system analysis, climatology, and remote sensing.

-In contrast, the Master's in economic geography focuses on topics such as geographic innovation research, regional development, logistics and transport, and communication.
+In contrast, the Master's in economic geography focuses on topics such as geographic innovation research, regional development and tourism, services and

 Both courses of study include further geographic subjects, specialization modules, and excursion modules.
 A minor is a selected during Master's studies to help student further qualify and individualize themselves.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.